huntinator7/moosebot/README.md

 ## Add Module

-1. Add a folder in the `src/modules` folder with the name of your module, PascalCase
+1. Add a folder in the `modules` folder with the name of your module, PascalCase

 2. Within that folder, create an `index.ts` file